 On March 24, 2016, the Company acquired all of the issued and outstanding shares of Health Net, a publicly traded managed care organization that delivers health care services through health plans and government-sponsored managed care plans.
-The transaction was valued at approximately \$5,982 million, including the assumption of \$703 million of outstanding debt.
+The transaction was valued at approximately \$5,990 million, including the assumption of \$703 million of outstanding debt.
 The acquisition allows the Company to offer a more comprehensive and scalable portfolio of solutions and provides opportunity for additional growth across the combined company's markets.

-The total consideration for the acquisition was \$5,279 million, consisting of Centene common shares valued at \$3,038 million (based on Centene's stock price of \$62.70), \$2,239 million in cash, and \$2 million related to the fair value adjustment to stock based compensation associated with pre-combination service.
+The total consideration for the acquisition was \$5,287 million, consisting of Centene common shares valued at \$3,038 million (based on Centene's stock price of \$62.70), \$2,247 million in cash, and \$2 million related to the fair value adjustment to stock based compensation associated with pre-combination service.
 Each Health Net share was converted into 0.622 of a validly issued, fully paid, non-assessable share of Centene common stock and \$28.25 in cash.
-In total, 48,449,444 shares of Centene common stock were issued to the Health Net stockholders.
+In total, 48,449,444 shares of Centene common stock were issued in connection with the transaction.
 The cash portion of the acquisition consideration was funded through the issuance of long-term debt as further discussed in Note 7.
 Debt.
-The Company also recognized \$189 million of acquisition related costs that were recorded in general and administrative expense in the statement of operations for the three months ended March 31, 2016.
+For the three and nine months ended September 30, 2016, the Company also recognized acquisition related expenses of \$10 million and \$224 million, respectively, that were recorded in general and administrative expense in the Consolidated Statements of Operations.

 The acquisition of Health Net has been accounted for as a business combination using the acquisition method of accounting which requires assets acquired and liabilities assumed to be recognized at fair value as of the acquisition date.
-The valuation of assets acquired and liabilities assumed has not yet been finalized and as a result, the preliminary estimates have been recorded and are subject to change.
+The valuation of all the assets acquired and liabilities assumed has not yet been finalized.
+As a result, preliminary estimates have been recorded and are subject to change.
 Any necessary adjustments from our preliminary estimates will be finalized within one year from the date of acquisition.
 Measurement period adjustments will be recorded in the period in which they are determined, as if they had been completed at the acquisition date.

-Due to the timing of the acquisition date, the Company has performed limited valuation procedures, and the valuation of nearly all assets and liabilities assumed is incomplete.
+Since the initial allocation of purchase price, the Company made adjustments and reclassifications to the fair value of certain assets and liabilities acquired, including the premium and related receivables, medical claims liability, accrued liabilities, return of premium payable and deferred taxes, resulting in a net increase of \$275 million to goodwill.
+The Company will continue to revise its preliminary purchase price allocation as additional information becomes available during the remainder of the measurement period.
 The Company's preliminary allocation of the fair value of assets acquired and liabilities assumed as of the acquisition date of March 24, 2016 is as follows (\$ in millions):

-Assets acquired and liabilities assumed
+Assets Acquired and Liabilities Assumed

-Cash and cash equivalents \$ 1,422
+Cash and cash equivalents \$ 1,401

-Premium and related receivables (a) 1,076
+Premium and related receivables (a) 1,258

-Short term investments 40
+Short term investments 74

-Other current assets 670
+Other current assets 448

-Long term investments 1,965
+Long term investments 2,037

-Restricted deposits 36
+Restricted deposits 30

-Property, software and equipment, net 43
+Property, software and equipment, net 41

 Intangible assets (b) 1,500

-Other long term assets 203
+Other long term assets 136

-Total assets acquired 6,955
+Total assets acquired 6,925

-Medical claims liability 1,370
+Medical claims liability 1,453

 Borrowings under revolving credit facility 285

-Accounts payable and accrued expenses 1,928
+Accounts payable and accrued expenses (c) 2,033

-Return of premium payable 375
+Return of premium payable 435

-Unearned revenue 117
+Unearned revenue 130

-Long term deferred tax liabilities (c) 415
+Long term deferred tax liabilities (d) 330

-Long term debt ^(d) 418
+Long term debt ^(e) 418

-Other long term liabilities 369
+Other long term liabilities 430

-Total liabilities assumed 5,277
+Total liabilities assumed 5,514

-Total identifiable net assets 1,678
+Total identifiable net assets 1,411

-Goodwill (e) 3,601
+Goodwill (f) 3,876

-Total assets acquired and liabilities assumed \$ 5,279
+Total assets acquired and liabilities assumed \$ 5,287

-The Company has made the following preliminary fair value adjustments based on information reviewed through March 31, 2016.
-Significant fair value adjustments are noted as follows:
+The Company has made certain preliminary fair value adjustments based on information reviewed through September 30, 2016.
+Significant preliminary fair value adjustments are noted as follows: